bittailor/GeekGatheringIoTShield/README.md

 ==========================

- * Arduino Sketch for the  Geek Gathering IoT Shield node.
+Arduino Sketch and hardware designs (Eagle schematic and board) for the Geek Gathering IoT Shield node.